 Adverts Don't Work – Recruiters Do

-Published about 3 years ago by David Requena
+Published over 3 years ago by David Requena

 The mere fact that you have reached this article means that you are probably considering looking for a new position.
 Perhaps it is something that is on the horizon or maybe you are actively searching – either way you have a new career on your mind.

 You may have already noticed that there are plenty of agency adverts that sound much like one another.
 So, how do you make the right choice when there is nothing to differentiate the options?

 It is worth bearing in mind that you are searching for representation – not just a role.
 Even if the job seems perfect and you get to interview stage, you could still; find that the agency you have chosen has misled you – deliberately or otherwise.
 The role that looked so good in the advert was actually misrepresented and doesn't have the perks you expected, the salary is lower than you thought and the prospects are not as attractive as described.
 This is understandably frustrating and can lead even the most patient to contemplate giving up on their job search.

 “It is vital to learn everything about your client and make sure you understand the role, personalities, and prospects on offer. “ Says Victoria Knowles of Creative Tax Recruitment. " “I make the effort to get to know my candidate intimately and then work hard to find them the right role.
 You have to take a proactive approach in this market.
 This is the only way to ensure you are presenting the maximum ( and most relevant) possible opportunities to the people you represent.”

 Taking a proactive role to job hunting involves so much more than simply looking at job adverts – it means actively ensuring the agent you have chosen is right for your needs.
 Knowing the right way to research the recruitment agency is vital when it comes to being successful in your job hunt.